FRAUD RESOURCE CENTER

 - A post that directs you to another website to claim a prize, win a gift card, take a quiz, fill out a survey or see a scandalous video.

 - Do check and regularly update the privacy settings on your social media accounts.
-Use options to limit access to your posts to people you know and to restrict permissions for apps to access your profile information.
+Use options to let only people you know see your posts, opt out of targeted advertising and prevent apps from accessing your profile information.

 - Do use different passwords for different accounts, and set up two-factor authentication, which ensures that only you can access an account even if someone else gets your password.